abdurahim-H/mern-ecommerce/README.LOCAL.md

 - `NO_DB` starts the server without connecting to Mongo — routes that require DB will return errors but the server stays up for local dev.

 If you want, I can add a single `make dev` or a one-shot script to run the whole flow for new devs.

+Quick start: you can now run the whole flow with `./scripts/dev.sh` or `npm run dev:local` from the repo root.